qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 These are exploratory synthetic simulations.
 The fixed-duration DM result now uses ten seeds, but the variable-DM replication and selected 400-epoch full-mixture intervention remain in progress.
+The progress-policy screen failed.
 The situation record is exact and one memory slot is reserved for each earlier event.
 The result demonstrates basic computational feasibility, not a confirmed full-task effect or a human mechanism.
 Complete methods, learning curves, limitations, and next experiments are in [`experiment_report.html`](experiment_report.html).